top of page

 The noun 'iniquity' has its etymological roots in Latin.
 It derives from the Latin word 'iniquitas,' which is formed from 'in,' meaning 'not,' and 'aequitas,' meaning 'equity' or 'fairness.'
 Consequently, 'iniquity' originally conveyed the concept of 'not being equitable' or 'lacking fairness.'
 Over time, this term evolved to signify grossly immoral or wicked acts, behaviors, or practices characterized by a profound absence of justice, fairness, or ethical principles.
 The etymology of 'iniquity' thus emphasizes the stark contrast between equity and the absence of moral rectitude, highlighting the grave nature of unjust and immoral actions.

-Quiz: Find the meaning of iniquity
+Quiz: Find the meaning of the noun iniquity:

 Try Again!